ElvenTools/elven-tools-website/src/docs/recipes.md

   "nftMinterSc": {
     "deployNftMinterSC": "<nft_minter_smart_contract_address_here>",
     "tokenSellingPrice": "<price_of_the_nft_here>"
+  },
+  "sftMinterSc": {
+    "deploySftMinterSC": "<sft_minter_smart_contract_address_here>",
+    "tokenSellingPrice": "<price_of_the_sft_here>"
   }
 }
 ```

-You would need only these two settings to be able to buy.
+You would need only these settings to be able to buy.
 Of course, the contract owner should prepare everything and start the minting process.

 The `tokenSellingPrice` here is a format with 18 zeros.
 So 1 EGLD is 1000000000000000000.
 The `deployNftMinterSC` here is an address of the contract.
 The owner should share it.

-4. The last would be to call the mint command: `elven-tools nft-minter mint`.
+4. The last would be:
+  - in case of NFT minter to call the mint command: `elven-tools nft-minter mint`.
 You will be asked about the number of tokens to mint.
 There will be limits.
+You can [query the contract to check them](/docs/nft-sc-endpoints.html#smart-contract-queries).
-You would know them.
-You can [query the contract to check them](/docs/sc-endpoints.html#smart-contract-queries).
+  - in case of SFT minter to call the buy command: `elven-tools sft-minter buy`.
+You will be asked about the number of tokens to mint and SFT nonce number.
+There will be limits.
+You can [query the contract to check them](/docs/sft-sc-endpoints.html#smart-contract-queries).

 ### What is an output.json file